juriad/advent2022/README.md

 - Joy - does not compile, almost no documentation
 - Whiley - could not make the example to work; it does not produce a class file
 - Kit - discontinued, crucial parts of documentations are missing
+- Snowball - not really a programming language
+- Unicon - cannot compile
+- Jelly - not standalone language
+- Miranda - fails to build